Dilpreetsingh5911/Email-Spam-Ham-Classifier-Project/README.md

 # Email-Spam-Ham-Classifier-Project

-This project is a machine learning application that classifies emails as either spam or ham (not spam).
+This project is a python and machine learning application that classifies emails as either spam or ham (not spam).
 It uses a Random Forest Classifier for model training, and includes data preprocessing, feature engineering, and a GUI for making predictions.